Little-PyProjects/Bees/README.md

     - A toy project with the cookiecutter of hypermodern python.

  * ## [JediAdvisor](https://github.com/hrokr/JediAdvisor) (MVP)
     - Thoughtful advice from a war that was a long time ago in a galaxy far, far away.
-Basically, this is tweets an aphorism from the Clone Wars series each day.
-Tweets under @YourJediAdvisor
+Basically, this tweets an aphorism from the Clone Wars series each day.
+Tweeted under @YourJediAdvisor but no longer function due to Twitter now charging 41k/mo for access.
+Thanks, Elon.
+Dick.

 <br>